arongergely/qgis-h3-toolkit-plugin/README.md

 1. Install it alongside  H3 Toolkit.
 2. If it has not prompted you, the reload H3 Toolkit or restart QGIS.
 3. Install the dependencies with a click of a button when prompted by QPIP
 4. H3 toolkit should load fine now.
-If not you may nead to reload / restart QGIS one more time.
+If not, you may need to reload / restart QGIS one more time.

 QPIP is still in early development.
 Hence it comes with limitations and possibly including bugs.
 You are encouraged read up on it on their [GitHub](https://github.com/opengisch/qpip) before using.